Do-it-Yourself: Selecting an Inverter or Inverter/Charger

 Calculating electrical loads: Many appliances and electronics have their wattage on a back panel.
 If only the amp rating is provided, use the following conversion formula: Volts x Amps = Watts.
 A 7-amp microwave at the standard North American voltage of 115V will need 805 watts of power to run.
-For each appliance, its wattage, multiplied by hours run per day, divided by 10 will approximate the number of amp-hours consumed from your batteries.
+Multiply the wattage of each appliance by the hours the appliance will run per day then divide the resulting number by 10 to find the approximate amp-hours consumed from your batteries.

 If an inverter is going to run a 500-watt load, it will draw around 50A DC.
 The math behind this rule is as follows: 500-watts AC ÷ 85% efficiency ÷ 12.5V = 47A DC.
 Keep two things in mind: 500W is not very much power (think about a small cabin heater that draws 1500W or a large hair dryer that draws 1000W); and 50A is a heck of a lot of DC current use.
 Not many DC loads on boats 40' and under would draw 50A or more for more than a few minutes.
 Therefore, an inverter frequently becomes the largest DC load on most boats, and may require substantial changes in the battery capacity and wiring of the boat in which it is installed.

 We recommend installing a fixed-mount inverter no more than 10' from the battery bank, to avoid a voltage drop or oversized wires.
 Inverters are not ignition protected, so are not safe for installation in gasoline engine compartments, but can be installed in a diesel engine space.
 In general, you should pick a location that is cool, dry, well ventilated and safe from explosive gasses produced by batteries, engines and fuels.

 Inverter efficiency is a rating of how much of the DC energy gets converted into usable AC power, ranging from about 85 to 95 percent, with 90 percent being about average.
 We list Maximum Efficiency in our Annual Catalog selection chart.